quicwg/base-drafts/draft-ietf-quic-transport.md

 A stream that is in the "half-closed (local)" state MUST NOT be used for sending on new STREAM frames.
 Retransmission of data that has already been sent on STREAM frames is permitted.
+If the stream is canceled or reset while in this state, a RST_STREAM frame MAY be sent.
+A RST_STREAM frame sent in this state MUST carry the stream's final offset.
 An endpoint MAY also send MAX_STREAM_DATA and STOP_SENDING in this state.

 An endpoint that closes a stream MUST NOT send data beyond the final offset that it has chosen, see {{state-closed}} for details.